 BONUS: How to be polite when writing an email

 Emails are very important for our business relationships, and politeness is a key aspect of maintaining a good image with our colleagues and making a memorable impression on our future employers.
 Formal emails and letters should be written using the “Usted” form and with the following salutations:

 Finally, the following farewell expressions can be used:

 Learn how to be polite in Spanish with Lingvist

-We hope that this additional knowledge and skills will help you to navigate daily situations in Spanish like a native.
-You are welcome to learn more with our Spanish course – click here to get a free trial, download the Lingvist app from the App Store or Google Play, and learn Spanish in record time.
+We hope this additional knowledge and skills will help you navigate daily situations in Spanish like a native.
+If you want to learn Spanish online with Lingvist, click here to get a free trial, download the app from the App Store or Google Play, and learn Spanish in record time.